 Nestled between the mountains in the northern portion of Shin’etsu, very close to the Nagano-Niigata border, is a sparkling jewel of a lake—Lake Nojiri.

-Nojiri-koi was formed between 11,000 and 49,000 years ago, most likely when debris from a volcanic eruption on Mt.
+Lake Nojiri was formed around 70,000 years ago, most likely when debris from a volcanic eruption on Mt.
 Kurohime dammed a river.
-It wasn’t just a few flying rocks, either; Nojiri-ko is a deep, clean lake, home to abundant wildlife and a wide range of outdoor activities.
+It wasn’t just a few flying rocks, either; Lake Nojiri is a deep, clean lake, home to abundant wildlife and a wide range of outdoor activities.

-Nojiri has gained fame for Palaeoloxodon naumanni or Naumann’s elephant, a small mammoth that lived in the region until some 15,00 years ago.
-Starting in the 1960s, several excavations have revealed the fossil remains of the mammoth; Sinomegaceros yabeii, a large broad-antlered deer; brown bears; as well as many stone, bone and wood tools.
+Lake Nojiri has gained fame for Naumann elephant, that lived in the region until some 28,000 years ago.
+Starting in the 1960s, several excavations have revealed the fossil remains of the Naumann elephant and Irish elk, a large broad-antlered deer; brown bears; as well as many stone, bone and wood tools.
 It’s clear that people have been coming to the shores of the lake for many, many years!

 Today many come for the smallmouth bass fishing; introduced in the lake, this sport fish is a popular target for fishermen.
 In winter, covered and heated vessels looking something like houseboats take travelers out to fish for wakasagi, a delicious smelt.
 Huge carp, eels, bluegills and other smaller fish also live in the lake; resident birds include the kingfisher, ducks including the striking Mandarin duck, cormorants and a host of songbirds and migratory birds.
 In early summer, a large colony of blue herons nests high in the trees on the unpopulated west side of the lake.
 Foxes, tanuki (raccoon dogs), several members of the weasel family, kamoshika (the Japanese serow, looking something like a cross between a goat and an antelope), occasional deer, boars and even a bear or two might be seen along the unpopulated shores.